bmolnar91/workbook/module_oop.md

 - `Nullable<T>.HasValue` indicates whether an instance of a nullable value type has a value of its underlying type.
 - `Nullable<T>.Value` gets the value of an underlying type if `HasValue` is `true`.
 If `HasValue` is `false`, the `Value` property throws an `InvalidOperationException`.

-//Nullable types in C# are similar to Optionals in Java.//
+> Nullable types in C# are similar to Optionals in Java.

 #### Conceptually, what is the difference between early-binding and late-binding?

 WIP

 In late binding, the compiler does not know about what kind of object it is and what are the methods or properties it holds, here the objects are dynamic objects.
-The type of the object is decided on the basis of the data it holds on the right-hand side during run-time.
+The type of the object is decided on the basis of the data it holds on the right-hand side during **run-time**.

-Basically, late binding is achieved by using `virtual` methods.
-Late binding is slower than early binding because it requires lookups at run-time.
+Basically, late binding is achieved by using `virtual` methods. **Late binding is slower than early binding** because it requires lookups at run-time.

+**Early Binding (Static Binding)**:

+The binding that can be resolved at **compile time** is known as _static_ or _early binding_.
+The binding of `static`, `private`, and _non-virtual_ methods happens at compile-time.
+The reason is that the these method cannot be overridden and the type of the class is determined at the compile time.
+Method **overloading** is determined compile time.

+**Late Binding (Dynamic Binding)**:

+The binding that can only be resolved at **run time** is known as _dynamic_ or _late binding_.
+Method **overriding** is a perfect example of dynamic binding as in overriding both parent and child classes have same method and in this case the type of the object determines which method is to be executed.

+**Differences**:

+- Static binding happens at _compile-time_ while dynamic binding happens at _runtime_.
+- Binding of _private_, _static_ and _non-virtual_ methods always happen at compile time since these methods cannot be overridden.

+> overriding => early binding
+> overloading => late binding

 #### What is delegate, event, callback, multicast delegate?